juhmelo/weather/README.md

 The application implements a REST-api where it serves info on each city, and if the temperature limit will be violated within the next 5 days.
-The API is documented in `resources/api.yaml`
+The API is documented in `resources/api.yaml` Currently two endpoints exist:

+- `/api/cities`
+  Get a summary of all cities and if they exceed their temperature limit.

+- `/api/cities/<CITY_ID>`
+  Query specific city.

 ## Development